Last Edited June 26, 2023

 ObservePoint, Inc. (hereinafter referred to as “ObservePoint”), a Delaware corporation, located at 2100 W. Pleasant Grove Blvd., Suite 300, Pleasant Grove, Utah 84062 owns and offers to its customers a cloud-hosted Enterprise-Class data quality assurance platform.
 ObservePoint will provide its Services (defined below) to the person or entity (hereinafter referred to as “Customer”) identified on any Service Order executed in connection with this Service Agreement (a “Service Order”) in accordance with the terms and conditions set forth in this Service Agreement (“Agreement”) or who utilizes ObservePoint Free Services as set forth in Section 2.1 below.
 Customer and ObservePoint are referred to herein each individually as a “Party” and collectively as the “Parties.”

 1.2.
-“ObservePoint Software” means ObservePoint’s proprietary software, which provides automated tag auditing and monitoring.
+“ObservePoint Software” means ObservePoint’s proprietary software, which provides, among other functions, automated tag auditing and monitoring.

 1.3.
 “Services” means, collectively, the technology platform and related logistics services provided hereunder, including the Subscription Services and any other professional services.

 2. Services, Ordering, and Information.